-After having seen quite a number of waterfalls in our own backyard, we had a strong urge to take a step back and evaluate which ones of these waterfalls in the Southland that we liked the most.
+So we naturally had a strong urge to take a step back and evaluate which ones of these waterfalls in the Southland that we liked the most.

 And we have to reiterate once again that this list can change as we intend collect more falls or re-visit some familiar ones from the hidden nooks and crannies of our local mountains.

 Sure the trail maybe a little busy and crowded plus there seems to be a constant struggle to manage the graffiti problem here.
 However, considering this falls came as close to an urban waterfall as you can get in LA and that it costs nothing, I guess you gotta take the good with the bad.